 After that, you have a few choices of what type of program you want to run.

 HiPo mentoring or high-potential mentoring is a selective mentoring strategy.
 It involves filtering and selecting the employees who management sees as having ‘high potential’, and connecting them with a current leader or manager who can help them develop in ways that set them up for personal and company success.

 HiPo mentoring can be extremely effective, given that high performers typically have a higher propensity and motivation for ongoing development.
 The downside is that this strategy suffers from the universal law of diminishing returns, whereby it’s harder to get more potential and output out of someone who is already getting close to maximising their potential through outlets like mentoring, reading, side hustles, and goal-setting.

-The other solution is a more democratic approach to mentoring.
-An approach where all, or at least a large group/division of employees, is informed of the upcoming mentoring program.
-This group is told of the benefits and expectations of the program – and then left to declare their interest or register.
+With a more democratic approach to mentoring, all, or at least a large group of your organisation, are informed of the mentoring program.
+All are informed of the benefits and expectations of the program and then left to declare their interest or register.

 The next question you must ask when building a learning and development-oriented mentoring program is what type of development are you looking for your employees to engage in?

 However, in contrast to the goal of a more company-focused development program, this type of program should be based on providing the employee with new and interesting ideas, resources, and extracurricular challenges.

-ACTION STEP: Supplement the mentoring program with a number of personal development tools and resources including suggested podcasts, articles, courses, blogs, and books.
+Supplement the mentoring program with a number of personal development tools and resources including suggested podcasts, articles, courses, blogs, and books.
 These tools, combined with useful goal-setting resources like our goal-setting framework, encourage and inspire mentoring program participants to explore new habits, practices, and opportunities that instil a personal passion for learning and development.